How to Fix UNMOUNTABLE_BOOT_VOLUME BSOD in Windows?

 3. Finally, click Reset to remove everything.

-4. Once done, it should fix this error.
+4. Once completed, it should fix this error.

-In this case, you will have to diagnose your system disk by removing the disk and connecting another one to install Windows.
-If you don’t have another disk, you can use the one that is already connected to your computer but make sure to backup the data first.
+In this case, you will need to diagnose your system disk by removing it and connecting another one to install Windows.
+If you do not have another disk, you can use the one already connected to your computer, but be sure to back up the data first.

 Unmountable Boot Volume- FAQs